MarcusWentz/time_concentrate/README.md

 3 create two LP positions.
 1 in +/- 2 volatility range (allocate 20% of LP position) and 2 in +/- 1 volatility range (allocate 80% of LP position).
 ---
-###

-#TODO:

-### make quick 4 min vid, include data explaining use of v4 hooks, when fees occur, how we deal with icnreasing/decreasing ranges with volatility.

 # Horsefact trading hours info: